Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 The information next to a product that contains the cost etc... is a bit off centre when in normal PC view.

 ### Response
-The navbar is meant to stand out from the body by being an diffrent colour, a diffrent colour could be used so that it can be similar to the body but it can't be the same colour.
+The navbar is meant to stand out from the body by being an different colour, a different colour could be used so that it can be similar to the body but it can't be the same colour.

 There is a submit button but due to a small error on my part it wasn't there, this is now fixed.